QuentinPerez/42-toolkit/srcs/vim/generator-h/README.md

 ## Description

-This plugin generate <code>.h</code> like 42
+This plugin generate will generate your header file

-When you open <code>newfile.h</code> this plugin put prepoc.
-If you have 42-hearder plugin he put 42-header too.

 ## License